mind-box/.github/profile/README.md

 ### Data is stored locally, safe and reliable

-MindBox is a native software that puts your data in local database.
+Inkio is a native software that puts your data in local database.
 Your inspiration will be stored locally on your device, absolutely safe and secure, without any risk of privacy leakage.
-Whether it's private, commercial, or academic content, you can trust them to the MindBox with confidence.
+Whether it's private, commercial, or academic content, you can trust them to the Inkio with confidence.